chilinhhovo/third-wave-coffee/README.md

 - OCR quality varied by font style and screenshot clarity.
 - BLIP sometimes failed on image contrast or dark palettes.
 - ACS-based regression only applies where census data and café density overlap.
+- Student life and no money to support the project led to no chatGPT-vision model success since $90 was too expensive, so very sad.

 ### Reflections
 This was the most technically ambitious project I’ve built to date.
 It taught me: